angelacorte/fieldVMC/README.md

 ### Requirements

-In order to successfully download and execute the experiments are needed:
+In order to successfully download and execute the graphical experiments are needed:
 - Internet connection;
 - [Git](https://git-scm.com);
 - Linux, macOS and Windows systems capable of running [Java](https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html) 17 (or higher);